create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **skewX** (*angle: number*): SFMatrix3d/f

-Returns a SFMatrix3d/f whose value is the object skewed by the passed *angle* on the left.
+Returns a SFMatrix3d/f whose value is the object skewed by the passed *angle* (in radians) on the left.

 #### **skewY** (*angle: number*): SFMatrix3d/f

-Returns a SFMatrix3d/f whose value is the object skewed by the passed *angle* on the left.
+Returns a SFMatrix3d/f whose value is the object skewed by the passed *angle* (in radians) on the left.

 ## SFMatrix4d/SFMatrix4f Object